 If you want to skyrocket your productivity start ignoring your cell phone.

-I’d love to hear your thoughts in the comment area below or by joining our forum area on this topic.
+I’d love to hear your thoughts in the comment area below or by joining our free Facebook group and joining in the discussion.